21800813-InseobSong/OSS_Final_21800813/README.md

 At the first time you run the bot, you can see how to use this program.
 After that, the bot will wait your command.
 You can get the following informations from this bot.
- Welcome to Useful Information Bot!
- This is a personal assistant telegram bot.
- Please press any of the following buttons you want to know:
  - date : Date of today
  - time : Current time
  - weather : Current weather of Pohang